ashugupt/june-days/README.md

 # june-days
-A learning foray into FP and Cats by creating a audio streaming service
+A learning foray into FP and Cats

 ## Current
 As of now, this repo only contains a multi module build using sbt.